 |NATURE OF OPERATIONS AND GOING CONCERN [Text Block]||

-The Company is a non-lethal defense technology company, specializing in the development of innovative next generation solutions for security situations that do not require the use of lethal force.
+The Company is a less-lethal defense technology company, specializing in the innovative next generation solutions for security situations that do not require the use of lethal force.
 SDI has implemented manufacturing partnerships to assist in the deployment of their patented and patent pending family of products.
-These products consist of; the Blunt Impact Projectile 40mm (BIP) line of products, and the Wireless Electric Projectile 40mm (WEP).
+These products consist of the Blunt Impact Projectile 40mm (BIP) line of products, and the Wireless Electric Projectile 40mm (WEP).

 Reference 1: http://www.xbrl.org/2003/role/presentationRef